 Myringoplasty is surgery that uses a graft to cover your torn eardrum.
 A graft may be may be tissue taken from your own body or it may be artificial.
 A procedure called a mastoidectomy may also be done with a myringoplasty.
 A mastoidectomy is removal of infected bone from behind your ear.

 Tympanoplasty is surgery to repair your torn eardrum and any damage to your inner ear.
 The hole in your eardrum will be covered with a tissue graft.
 You may also need to have a mastoidectomy with your tympanoplasty surgery.

 How can I care for my ruptured eardrum?

 Always keep your ear dry.
 Do not let your ear get wet, such as when bathing or swimming.
 Water may cause your damaged eardrum to heal more slowly and increase your risk for infection.

 Do not put anything in your ear.
 Never put objects such as cotton swabs in your ear.
 Pointed objects may damage or worsen the damage to your eardrum.

 Try not to blow your nose.
 The increase in pressure may cause further damage to your eardrum.

 - You feel increased dizziness, or you are vomiting.

 - You have worsening ear pain or a new buzzing sound in your ear.

-- Your symptoms do not improve after taking medicine ordered by your caregiver.
+- Your symptoms do not improve, even after you take your medicine.